NEWS

-Village residents can now participate in a free municipal composting program, made possible through a grant from the Department of Environmental Conservation (DEC) and a contract with a local horse farm, Ellerslie Stables.
-The Village Board is excited to be able to offer this climate-friendly solution to our community!
+Rhinebeck Village and Town residents can now participate in a free municipal composting program, made possible through a grant from the Department of Environmental Conservation (DEC) and a contract with a local horse farm, Ellerslie Stables.
+The Village Board is excited to be able to offer this climate-friendly solution to all Rhinebeckers!

 GETTING STARTED